Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Moran models and Wright--Fisher processes

-In this section, we aim to prove Theorem \ref{cont}, which states, in the context of a Moran model population, the continuity of the type-frequency process with respect to the environment.
-On the one side, the paths of the type-frequency process are considered as elements of $\Db_T$, which is endowed with the $J_1$-Skorokhod topology, i.e. the topology induced by the Billingsley metric metric $d_T^0$ defined in Appendix \ref{A1}.
-On the other hand, the environment is described by means of a function in the set
+Now, we embark on the proof of Theorem \ref{thm2.1}, which states the continuity of the type composition in a Moran model with respect to the environment.
+The paths of the fit-counting process are considered as elements of $\Db_{0,T}$, which is endowed with the $J_1$-Skorokhod topology, i.e. the topology induced by the Billingsley {metric} $d_T^0$ defined in {\eqref{defdt0}}.
+Recall also that the restriction of an environment to $[0,T]$ is described by means of a function in $\Db_T^\star$ (see \eqref{dbs}), which is endowed with the topology induced by the metric $d_T^\star$ defined in {\eqref{defdtstar}}.